arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 In this tutorial, you have learned how to configure the workspace environment for Modbus TCP using the Arduino PLC IDE and Portenta Machine Control.

 Furthermore, through a practical example, you have learned how to ensure that the Portenta Machine Control is correctly configured and that the Modbus TCP communication functions appropriately.
-This example highlighted how to utilize the onboard features of the Portenta Machine Control device, like programmable digital I/Os, using a custom demonstration.
+This example highlighted how to use the onboard features of the Portenta Machine Control device, like programmable digital I/Os, using a custom demonstration.

 ### Next Steps

-Now that you have learned to implement the Modbus TCP between Portenta Machine Control devices using Arduino PLC IDE, try expanding the setup by integrating additional Modbus TCP-compatible devices into the communication network.
+Now that you have learned to implement the Modbus TCP between Portenta Machine Control devices using Arduino PLC IDE try expanding the setup by integrating additional Modbus TCP-compatible devices into the communication network.
 You can enhance this setup further with Opta™.
 Learn more about it by watching this [video](https://youtu.be/reBrbCq86uQ).

 Additionally, you can explore the possibilities by leveraging the onboard features of the Portenta Machine Control device combined with the Modbus TCP communication network.
 This combination offers a robust enhancement solution for industrial management systems.